Data quality statement: News media in Australia series

 The data in the registers is available in PDF format.

-The register is available on the ACMA website at Register of eligible news businesses.
+The register is available on the ACMA website.

 External

 Not applicable.
-Please see links provided above (description of data assets) for further details on external data sources.
+Please see links provided above (description of data product) for further details on external data sources.

 Data validation